-The mission of THE RESOURCE CENTER, INC., is to resource churches, schools, agencies, and individuals for ministry in a diverse and ever-changing world.
+The mission of THE RESOURCE CENTER, INC., is to resource churches, schools, agencies, and individuals for ministry of all types in a diverse and ever-changing world.

-Our vision is that the churches of Metro Richmond will be living and lively examples of communities that practice hospitality and cherish diversity as a gift of God.
-They seek to grow in their own faith, to deepen their understanding of God’s love and justice, and to follow the admonition of Jesus to risk loving their neighbors.
+Our vision is that the ministries and congregations of Metro Richmond will be living and lively examples of communities that practice hospitality and cherish diversity as a holy gift.
+They seek to grow in their own faith, to deepen their understanding of God’s love and justice and, for our patrons in the Christian tradition, to follow the admonition of Jesus to risk loving their neighbors.

 Three core values guide what we do and what we offer: hospitality, diversity and creativity.

-Practicing hospitality is an ancient biblical mandate, but hospitality is also a practice that is valued in many cultures and cuts across racial/cultural boundaries.
+Practicing hospitality is an ancient mandate in the scriptures of many religious traditions, but hospitality is also a practice that is valued in many cultures and cuts across racial/cultural boundaries.
 Translated literally, the Greek word for hospitality means love of stranger; its essence is welcoming the stranger, acknowledging him or her as a human being made in the image of God, of equal worth with ourselves.
 Strangers may even be persons from whom we can learn something.
-As we work with patrons at The Resource Center, seeking to address their issues and needs, we know that we also learn from them, and that persons – - not those items on our shelves – - are our most important resources.
+As we work with patrons at The Resource Center, seeking to address their issues and needs, we know that we also learn from them, and that persons – – not those items on our shelves – – are our most important resources.

-The biblical witness is that God found joy and satisfaction in the divine act of creation, and that we are made in God’s image.
+The biblical witness in the Christian and Jewish tradition is that God found joy and satisfaction in the divine act of creation, and that we are made in God’s image.
 Maria Harris suggests that our human calling is “to be in partnership with God to fashion even as we are being fashioned, attempting to realize our artistic capacities as this happens” (Fashion Me A People, 16).
 The world in which our children are growing up increasingly demands the capacity for creative thinking, fresh approaches, new insights.
 These things happen when we are free to be playful, to think outrageous thoughts, to welcome the unexpected.
-The Resource Center is a place where the work of artists around the world can be seen but, more important, where we offer and encourage hands-on experiences with the arts, where the promptings of the Holy Spirit are trusted, and the arts serve as worthy vessels for those promptings.
+The Resource Center is a place where the work of artists around the world can be seen but, more important, where we offer and encourage hands-on experiences with the arts, where the promptings of the holy are trusted, and the arts serve as worthy vessels for those promptings.

 It is useless to try to adjudicate